Sign In

 You ask it a question.
 It knows the answer.
 It's essentially a smarter Google — a vast database of truth that retrieves the correct answer when prompted correctly.

-This model produces people who: trust AI outputs without verifying them, get confused when AI is confidently wrong, treat every response as a fact that just needs to be quoted.
+What this produces: You trust outputs without verifying.
+You get confused when AI is confidently wrong.
+You treat every response as fact.

-It follows instructions mechanically, like a very sophisticated autocomplete.
-Very fast, very literal, but essentially just executing commands without anything like intelligence.
+It follows instructions mechanically, like sophisticated autocomplete.
+Very fast, very literal, executing commands without anything like intelligence.

-This model produces people who: dramatically underuse AI's capabilities, don't understand why careful prompting matters, give up quickly when results aren't what they expected.
+What this produces: You dramatically underuse AI's capabilities.
+You don't understand why careful prompting matters.
+You give up quickly when results disappoint.

 Both models produce systematic mistakes.
-The Oracle model produces over-trust.
-The Robot model produces under-use.
+The Oracle produces over-trust.
+The Robot produces under-use.
 The accurate model produces neither.

 What an LLM Actually Does